jzerbe/jzerbe.github.com/_posts/2011-12-30-new-year-in-belize.md

 ### Mountains
 You can [stay at the Belize Zoo](http://www.belizezoo.org/accommodation/accommodations.html) and get a night tour!

-Right before the rounabout to Belmopan, there is [Guanacaste National Park](https://goo.gl/maps/QQDwGgNMzpS2) on the North side of the _Western Highway_; for a few hours of rainforest hiking.
+Right before the roundabout to Belmopan, there is [Guanacaste National Park](https://goo.gl/maps/QQDwGgNMzpS2) on the North side of the _Western Highway_; for a few hours of rainforest hiking.

 Grab groceries in Belmopan, at a place like [The Mall](https://goo.gl/maps/ffNdQDC3Bvx),